-Recruitment drive launched for new construction assessors
+Recruitment drive re-launched for new construction assessors

 Interested?
 We want to hear from you!
 If you think you are suited to the role of Construction Assessor, CLICK HERE to register your interest and we will be in touch with more information.

-“Becoming an assessor can be a rewarding career choice and the opportunity to shape the next generation of talent.
+“Becoming an assessor can be a secure and rewarding career choice and the opportunity to shape the next generation of talent.
 It is a key role in the success of the construction sector, helping new entrants to gain their qualifications and become highly skilled in their trade.

-“Scottish Apprenticeship Week seemed like the perfect time to launch the project.
-The importance and value of apprenticeships are recognised throughout the country and they would not be achievable without the help and support of the assessor role.
+“We originally began the recruitment campaign during Scottish Apprenticeship Week 2020 as it seemed like the perfect time to launch the project.
+The importance and value of Modern Apprenticeships are recognised throughout the country, and they wouldn’t be achievable without the help and support of the Assessor role.

 “This is a fantastic opportunity for experienced industry professionals to use their skills and knowledge in a new capacity and we would encourage them to find out more about this fantastic job opportunity.”

-Our members have high standards, which is why it is important that the new assessors have sufficient skills and knowledge to ensure apprenticeship qualifications are delivered to high standards too.
+“Our members have high standards, which is why it is important that the new assessors have sufficient skills and knowledge to ensure apprenticeship qualifications are delivered to high standards too.

 “Prior to impact of Covid-19, some members also expressed an interest in becoming assessors themselves.
 To ensure Scotland’s construction industry has a bright future, we will need a healthy pipeline of skilled and qualified apprentices to become the Master Builders of tomorrow.”